everx-labs/ever-cli/README.md

 ## 2.4.
 Configure endpoints map

-tonos-cli config file also stores endpoints map that can be updated by user.
+TONOS-CLI config file also stores an endpoints map that can be updated by the user.
-Each time user changes url, endpoints also change in accordance to endpoints map.
+Each time user [changes the url](#21-set-the-network-and-parameter-values), endpoints also change in accordance to endpoints map.
 To print the map use the following command:

 ```bash